bijuthottathil/Databricks-AssetBundle/README.md

 # Databricks Asset Bundle
+Will demonstrate how to deploy and manage your assets efficiently

 First step , I am setting up Databricks project in VS Code using Databricks extensions

 Already I setup databricks plugin with VSCode